 Today’s post is a highly requested one!
-How to style NON skinny jeans/pants and the best shoes to pair with them!
-It seemed like overnight denim styles other than skinny jeans became popular and the spectrum of style variations became endless — wide-leg, straight-leg, girlfriend, boyfriend, mom jeans, dad jeans.
+How to style NON-skinny jeans/pants and the best shoes to pair with them for all body types!
+It seemed like overnight denim styles other than skinny jeans became popular and the spectrum of style variations became endless — wide-leg, straight-leg, girlfriend, boyfriend, mom jeans, and dad jeans.
 (Remember when it was JUST skinny jeans?)
 It seems like the straight and wide legs in particular are what leave everyone with the most questions on how to style!

 What shoes to wear with straight and wide-leg pants and jeans + 15 Outfit Ideas

-I love that both straight-leg pants and wide leg pants can look both vintage-inspired and elevated.
+I love that both straight-leg pants and wide-leg trousers can look both vintage-inspired and elevated.
 The fit/silhouette works for so many materials — denim, chino, knit, linen, cotton — making them great for every season.
 I love dressing them up or down as well.

-That being said, initially branching away from skinny jeans can be a little intimidating — it can take time to find the best style, fit and brand for you — and then you have to experiment with which shoes to pair with them.
-So if you’ve been looking to take the straight-leg pant plunge or are searching for ideas on how to style the pair you already have, this post is for you!
-I dove into the archives and rounded up 15 outfit ideas with straight-leg jeans to highlight ways to style them as well as my favorite shoes to wear with them.
+That being said, initially branching away from skinny jeans can be a little intimidating — it can take time to find the best style, fit, and brand for you — and then you have to experiment with which shoes to pair perfectly with them.
+So if you’ve been looking to take the straight-leg pant styling plunge or are searching for ideas on how to style wide-leg pants you already have, this post is for you!
+I dove into the archives and rounded up 15 outfit ideas with straight-leg jeans to highlight.
+And ways to style them as well as my favorite shoes to wear with wide-leg jeans.
 Let’s jump in!

 Explore different lengths + fits of pants:

-There are many different styles of straight and wide leg pants!
-Some straight legs have a slimmer leg, some have a tapered leg, some wide legs are a slight flare, others are super wide–you’ll have to experiment with what feels best to you!
-A jean like the Everlane Cheeky jean or Madewell stovepipe, or Madewell vintage straight, which have a slimmer straight leg, might feel more approachable to you than say, a Levi’s 501 jean, where the leg is a bit wider.
-Both are considered a straight leg, both are great, but you might feel more comfortable in a slimmer leg, especially if this is your first foray into non-skinny jeans!
+There are many different styles of straight and wide-leg pants!
+Some straight legs have a slimmer leg, some have a tapered leg, some wide legs are a slight flare, and others are super wide–you’ll have to experiment with what feels best to you!
+A jean like the Everlane Cheeky jean or Madewell stovepipe, or Madewell vintage straight, which have a slimmer straight leg, might feel more approachable to you than say, Levi’s 501 jeans, where the leg is a bit wider.
+Both are considered straight legs, and both are great, but you might feel more comfortable in a slimmer leg, especially if this is your first foray into non-skinny jeans!

-Length makes a huge difference: a cropped length just feels more approachable to me than a full length straight.
-The full length straight is definitely more trendy/Gen Z/90’s, and that’s awesome if that’s your style, but that’s not personally MY style and is definitely more of an edgy/trendy look, whereas my style is more classic.
+The length makes a huge difference: a cropped length just feels more approachable to me than a full-length straight.
+The full-length straight is definitely more trendy/Gen Z/90’s, and that’s awesome if that’s your style, but that’s not personally MY style and is definitely more of an edgy/trendy look, whereas my style is more classic.
 If you are like me, you’ll probably find that a cropped style may feel more “you” and also feels much easier to style with booties.
-(Which brings me to my next point that we’ll get to in a second).
+(This brings me to my next point that we’ll get to in a second).

-When styling a bootie with straight or wide-leg jeans, my tip is to ensure the bottom of your pants hit right where the top of your boot hits, or even leaves a little tiny bit of room in between.
+When styling a bootie with the straight or wide-leg pants outfit, my tip is to ensure the bottom of your pants hit right where the top of your boot hits, or even leaves a little tiny bit of room in between.
 You don’t want TOO much room, but a little bit is good!